19IvanL/photo-gallery/README.md

 # Photo Gallery

-Photo Gallery is an Android app for storing and commenting on internally stored images.
+Photo Gallery is an Android app for storing and commenting internally stored images.